 They don't.

-And then what that's why when you hear defunding police instead of let's put more funding into training police.
+And then that's why when you hear defunding police instead of let's put more funding into training police.

 It's left the conversation.

-And you know that that's what's really sickening, and you you think about it.
+And you think about it.

-Um, any profession, right?
+Any profession, right?

 You want to increase that education.